← all stories

 Minoru Ota (first-time director)

-CITY: The Animation director
+CITY: The Animation finale

 The Credits Roll Into the Sea film release year